h19overflow/diagram_maker/README.md

 5. **Similarity Score Normalization**: FAISS distance scores are normalized to 0-1 similarity range using `1.0 / (1.0 + distance)`.

 6. **Mermaid Diagram Generation**: The `helper_populating_node` automatically generates Mermaid flowchart syntax from `IRSDiagramResponse`, using different node shapes based on hierarchy levels and including descriptions in node labels.
+The diagram is automatically saved to a `.mmd` file in the `Docs/` directory with the file path stored in `GraphState.mermaid_filepath`.

+7. **Special Character Handling**: Labels containing parentheses, brackets, or other special characters are automatically wrapped in quotes to prevent Mermaid parsing errors.
+This ensures valid syntax even when node titles or descriptions contain characters like `(NF4)`, `[text]`, etc.

 ## Project Structure